 A Class I File Search and Literature Review for cultural resources was conducted in 2016, 2017, and 2018.
 Based on that review, there are no cultural sites or structures that are listed on the State and National Register of Historic places within the TWP corridor with Alternative 3 (Option C) Corridor within unincorporated Larimer County.
-Additional information on natural and cultural resources within the TWP corridor is presented in Application Appendix C, Natural and Cultural Resource Assessment and Supplement 3 Appendix A, Addendum A to the Natural and Cultural Resource.
+Additional information on natural and cultural resources within the TWP corridor with Alternative 3 (Option C) Corridor is presented in Application Appendix C, Natural and Cultural Resource Assessment and Supplement 3 Appendix A, Addendum A to the Natural and Cultural Resource.